brandur/sorg/content/drafts/rust-web.md

 ```

 Although operations within a synchronous actor are
-blocking, other actors in the system don't need to wait for
+blocking, other actors in the system like HTTP workers
-any of it to finish -- they get a future back that
+don't need to wait for any of it to finish -- they get a
-represents the message result so that they can do other
+future back that represents the message result so that they
-work.
+can do other work.

 In my implementation, fast workloads like parsing
 parameters and rendering views is performed inside